SDGforskning/sdg-strings/README.md

 ## Related works

-This work is a continuation of the strings developed for the work [Armitage, Lorenz & Mikki (2020)](https://doi.org/10.1162/qss_a_00071).
+This work is a continuation of the strings developed in [Armitage, Lorenz & Mikki (2020)](https://doi.org/10.1162/qss_a_00071).
 The release v.2019-12 contains strings for SDGs 1,2,3,7,13 & 14 developed for this work during 2019, and should be the same as those deposited openly on publication (tab format, published May 2020) which can be found in DataverseNO at https://doi.org/10.18710/98CMDR.

+Documentation and testing data of v1.2.2 can be found at in Zenodo at https://doi.org/10.5281/zenodo.8386611 (Caroline S Armitage, Håkon Magne Bjerkan, Leena Pirit Byholm, Inger Gåsemyr, Eli Heldaas Seland, & Lise Vik-Haugen.
+(2023).
+Testing the Bergen-approach search strings for SDG research mapping (v.
+1.2.2) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.8386611).

 ## License